Accessible Outdoor Decking - Accessibility Overview

 We follow the Web Content Accessibility Guidelines (WCAG) 2.1 at the AA level and continually review our garden deck installation and decking service pages to maintain compliance.
 The steps we take include accessible semantic structure, readable fonts, sufficient contrast ratios, and responsive design so that the garden decking information is clear on mobile and desktop devices.
 Accessibility is part of our planning for every outdoor decking project.

-Close-up of decking materials and safety features To support screen readers, our content uses proper headings, lists, ARIA landmarks where appropriate, and concise alternative text on images showing examples of garden decking services.
+A young woman with long, curly brown hair is in a garden, wearing a green sleeveless top and light green gardening gloves.
+She is gently holding the stem of a pink rose, which is in full bloom, among a dense bush of rose plants with green foliage.
+The garden setting features multiple pink roses at various stages of blooming, surrounded by greenery and other flowering plants.
+The background shows additional rose bushes and garden plants, with natural sunlight illuminating the scene.
+This outdoor space appears well-maintained, characteristic of landscaped gardens in the UK, and reflects typical gardening and planting activities supported by companies like Garden Decking Service in the local area near [POSTCODE] or [TOWN], emphasizing outdoor care and horticultural services.
+To support screen readers, our content uses proper headings, lists, ARIA landmarks where appropriate, and concise alternative text on images showing examples of garden decking services.
 We ensure that images of decking materials and installation processes include descriptive captions for context.
 Our team tests pages with popular screen-reader software to validate that navigation order and content labeling are logical and informative.

 Keyboard Navigation and Interactive Elements